-With the number of reported measles cases in young people in the UK on the rise, the School Age Immunisation Team at Gloucestershire Health and Care NHS Foundation Trust is urging parents and guardians of children in Years 8 to 11 (aged 12 to 16) to check their MMR status and make sure they are fully vaccinated against the disease.
+With the number of reported measles cases in young people in the UK on the rise, the School Age Immunisation Team at Gloucestershire Health and Care NHS Foundation Trust is urging parents and guardians to check their children’s MMR/MMRV status and make sure they are fully vaccinated against the disease.

 Measles is around five times more infectious than Covid-19, spreads very easily, and you can catch it at any age.
 Most people will have mild disease, however, babies and young children, pregnant women and those with a weakened immune system are at increased risk of complications, including pneumonia, meningitis, blindness, seizures and pregnancy loss.

 The best way to protect your child against measles is to ensure they are fully vaccinated.
-The MMR vaccine is a safe and effective combined vaccine that protects against measles, mumps and rubella (German measles).
+The MMR/MMRV vaccine is a safe and effective combined vaccine that protects against measles, mumps, rubella (German measles) and chicken pox.

-To see if your child is up to date with their MMR vaccines, check their Personal Child Health Record (PCHR), known as the red book, or contact your GP practice.
+To see if your child is up to date with their MMR/MMRV vaccines, check their Personal Child Health Record (PCHR), known as the red book, or contact your GP practice.

-If you have a child at secondary school (Year 8-Year 11) and they have never previously received the MMR vaccine, have only had one dose of it, or you’re not sure of their vaccination status, our School Age Immunisation Team can check your child’s record and arrange to give them their outstanding doses if needed.
+If you have a child at either primary or secondary school, and they have never previously received the MMR vaccine, have only had one dose of it, or you’re not sure of their vaccination status, our School Age Immunisation Team can check your child’s record and arrange to give them their outstanding doses if needed.

-The combined MMR vaccine has been safely protecting children in many countries worldwide.
-In the UK, millions of doses have been given since it was introduced in 1988.
+The combined MMR vaccine has been safely protecting children in many countries worldwide since it was introduced in 1988.

 The vaccine is very good at providing protection against measles, mumps and rubella.
 More than 99 per cent of those who have two doses of the vaccine will be protected against measles and rubella.
 Although mumps protection is slightly lower, cases in vaccinated people are much less severe.